 Photograph your home.

-The Ellen Krantz Team uses only professional photographers who focus on photographing real estate to shoot our listings.
+The Krantz Linn Group uses only professional photographers who focus on photographing real estate to shoot our listings.
 These individuals are practiced at presenting homes in the best possible way.
 An experienced real estate photographer knows how to leverage angles and frame references to create eye-catching photographs that entice potential buyers to click on your listing.
 For more tips on photos + staging, click here.

 List your home formally with the Multiple Listing Service.